Command compatibility

 client_reply() intentionally raises an NotImplemented error.
 Use the Redis.noreply argument when initializing the client to ensure that all connections originating from this client disable or enable replies.
 You can also use the Redis.ignore_replies() context manager to selectively execute certain commands without waiting for a reply

-• New in version 3.0.0.
+• Added in version 3.0.0.

-CLIENT SETINFO#
+CLIENT SETINFO

 Sets information specific to the client or connection.